Kaillr/minishop/README.md

 - **Security**: Always hash passwords before storing them in the database.
 - **Indexes**: Consider adding indexes to columns that are frequently queried, like `email`, and `product_name`, for better performance.

-## Shopping Cart Functionality

-To implement a shopping cart system, you need to create a mechanism to store products that users add to their cart before completing their purchase.
-Below are the modifications and SQL commands needed to incorporate a shopping cart into the existing schema.